 The Most important part of Costa Rican History

-Achieving Costa Rica Independence was one of the most important points in their history.
+Achieving Costa Rica Independence was one of the most important events in Costa Rica’s short history.
 Unlike many of their neighbors, however, the Ticos managed to do it without bloodshed or revolution.
-While this fact is certainly a blessing, it does not mean that it was a simple process.
-In fact, they had to win their freedom not once but twice!
+While this is certainly a blessing, it does not mean that it was a simple process.
+In fact, they had to win their freedom not once, but twice!

 Freedom for Spain

-Most of continental America to the south of the United States was part of the Spanish empire.
-Ruled from Europe, and the wealth generated from the work of the Latin Americans largely benefited only the Kingdom of Spain.
-Costa Rica was no different, and it formed part of the Viceroyalty of New Spain.
-A large territory which included the whole of Central America and Mexico.
+Up to this point, most of continental America to the south of the United States was part of the Spanish empire.
+The wealth generated from the work of the Latin Americans largely benefited only the Kingdom of Spain.
+Costa Rica was no different, and it formed part of the Viceroyalty of New Spain, a large territory which included the whole of Central America and Mexico.

 Over time, the people of Latin America grew tired of this arrangement.
 The voices calling for change became louder and louder.
-It wasn’t until 1808 however that Spanish America would get its chance to break free.
+It wasn’t until 1808, however, that Spanish America would get its chance to break free.
 In this year, the French general Napoleon Bonaparte invaded Spain and deposed their ruling family.
-This gave the Latin Americans a chance to rebel and all across the region independence movements formed.
+This is where it all began.
+The whole of Latin America was in revolt against Spain and cries for independence were creating a domino effect across the continent.
+It gave the Latin Americans a chance to rebel and all across the region independence movements formed.

 How Did Costa Rica Gain Independence?